Top 10 Cooperative Gateway Board Games

-Gateway games, sometimes also called simple board games or light board games, are games that are easy to learn, easy to teach, and easy to play.
+Gateway games, sometimes called easy board games or light board games, are the perfect entry point into the world of modern board gaming.
+These games are designed to be easy to learn, teach, and play, making them ideal for new players or those introducing others to the hobby.

 I made this list based on my experiences teaching games to new and casual gamers.
 If two games were ranked pretty closely and one was easier to learn and teach than the other, I ranked the lighter game of the two higher.

-My hope while making this page was to come up with 10 light board games that I would be happy with if I were starting a new co-op board game collection today.
-If you’re looking for new hobbies to do at home and you think you might like board games, gateway games are a great place to start!
+My goal while making this page was to come up with 10 light board games that I would be happy with if I were starting a new co-op board game collection today.

 Let’s get to the list!
 Below you’ll find some of the best simple and fun cooperative board games!